 Skip advert

 Advertisement - Article continues below

-The XC40 also received a subtle facelift in 2022, which added a reshaped front bumper, slightly slimmer LED headlights and a rear bumper that does without the exhaust cut-outs you'll find on earlier examples of XC40.
+A subtle update in 2022 added a new front bumper, slightly slimmer LED headlights and a rear bumper that lacks the exhaust cut-outs you'll find on earlier examples of XC40, but otherwise left the overall design untouched.

-Inside, there’s not a great deal in the way of opulence, and yet the XC40 still manages to deliver a dose of Swedish cool, much in the same way as a well-resolved IKEA living room display.
-There’s remarkably little clutter, and although the actual amount of space isn’t any greater than the class average, the Volvo’s plethora of neat, practical touches make the XC40 feel a lot more ‘real-world liveable’ than many of its rivals.
+Inside, there’s not a great deal in the way of opulence, and yet the XC40 still manages to deliver a dose of Swedish cool, much in the same way as a well-resolved Ikea living room display.
+There’s little in the way of clutter, and although the actual amount of space isn’t any greater than the class average, a variety of neat, practical touches make the XC40 feel a lot more ‘real-world liveable’ than many of its rivals.

+Skip advert